Seeking Physics in Diffusion Noise: Additional Implementation Details

 \subsection{Training Details}

-\textbf{Training data.} Following the matched-distribution principle, we train the physics verifier exclusively on CogVideoX-2B-generated videos from VideoPhy~\cite{bansal2024videophy} and VideoPhy-2~\cite{bansal2025videophy2}.
-Combining all available training and test splits yields approximately 2{,}000 videos with binary physical-commonsense labels.
-We then apply a random 85\%/15\% split (seed = 42) to construct the training and validation sets.
-For each video, we extract DiT features at three timesteps, $t \in \{200, 400, 600\}$, effectively increasing the number of training samples to approximately 6{,}000.
-The extracted features are stored as \texttt{fp16} tensors of shape $[13, D]$.
-For the CogVideoX-5B and Wan~2.1-14B experiments, we use the corresponding frozen backbone to extract features from the same VideoPhy videos originally generated by CogVideoX-2B\footnotemark, and train a backbone-matched verifier on these features.
-As discussed in Section~3.2 of the main paper, the probing signal degrades across generators, making matched-source feature extraction important for effective verifier training.
+\textbf{Training data.} Following the matched-distribution principle, each verifier is trained only on videos generated by its own backbone: 343 CogVideoX-2B generations with binary physical-commonsense labels from VideoPhy~\cite{bansal2024videophy}, 1{,}736 CogVideoX-5B generations, and 591 Wan~2.1 generations with 5-point PC ratings from VideoPhy-2~\cite{bansal2025videophy2}, binarized at $\text{PC}{\ge}3$.
+Each pool is split 85\%/15\% into train/validation (seed 42).
+For every video we extract features with the corresponding frozen backbone at $t \in \{200, 400, 600\}$, tripling the number of training samples; features are stored as \texttt{fp16} tensors of shape $[13, D]$.

-\textbf{Training hyperparameters.} Table~\ref{tab:training_hyper} summarizes the training configuration, which is kept identical across all three backbones.
-To address class imbalance (approximately 35\% positive samples), we use weighted binary cross-entropy with $\mathtt{pos\_weight} = n_{\mathrm{neg}} / n_{\mathrm{pos}}$.
+\textbf{Training hyperparameters.} \Cref{tab:training_hyper} summarizes the training configuration, which is kept identical across all three backbones.
+To address class imbalance (36.9\% positive for CogVideoX-2B, 66.4\% for CogVideoX-5B), we use weighted binary cross-entropy with $\mathtt{pos\_weight} = n_{\mathrm{neg}} / n_{\mathrm{pos}}$.
 Training completes in under 10 minutes on a single GPU for each backbone.

-\textbf{Layer selection.} We train separate physics verifiers for candidate layers $\ell \in \{5, 10, 15, 20, 25\}$ and select the best-performing layer based on validation-set performance.
-For CogVideoX-2B, layer $\ell = 10$ achieves the highest validation AUC (approximately 0.79) with the \textsc{CausalSimple} verifier, substantially outperforming the linear probing baseline (approximately 0.64) reported in Table~2 of the main paper.
-This gain likely arises from the verifier's causal temporal modeling, which captures sequential dependencies beyond what a flat linear probe can represent.
-For consistency, we use the same layer choice ($\ell = 10$) for the CogVideoX-5B and Wan~2.1-14B experiments.
+\textbf{Layer selection.} We train separate physics verifiers for candidate layers ($\ell \in \{5, 10, 15, 20, 25\}$ for CogVideoX-2B; up to $\ell = 35$ for the deeper CogVideoX-5B and Wan backbones) and pick the layer with the highest validation AUC.
+The causal verifier consistently outperforms the flat linear probe of the main paper, which we attribute to its causal temporal modeling.
+The selected layers and resulting AUCs are the ones reported in the main paper's verifier comparison table.

+\textbf{Reward-gradient guidance.} Guidance uses the same verifier as selection.
+At each guidance step we recompute the truncated forward pass through blocks $1,\dots,\ell_{\mathrm{best}}$ with gradients enabled, evaluate $\log r_t$, and backpropagate to the latent; the resulting gradient is normalized by a per-frame norm clip of 1.0 and injected with strength $w_{\mathrm{phy}} = 0.5$ inside the window $t \in [400, 600]$, i.e.\ only between the two selection checkpoints.
+Everything outside the truncated subgraph stays under \texttt{torch.no\_grad}.